Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD

 We perform the calculation within the \Matrix framework~\cite{Grazzini:2017mhc}, suitably extended to $W b \bar b$ production.
 The evaluation of tree-level and one-loop matrix elements with massive $b$ quarks is performed via the \textsc{OpenLoops}~\cite{Cascioli:2011va,Buccioni:2017yxi,Buccioni:2019sur} and \textsc{Recola}~\cite{Actis:2012qn,Actis:2016mpe,Denner:2017wsf,Denner:2016kdg} codes.
 In our calculation we do not consider diagrams with massive-quark loops in the real--virtual contributions since analogous diagrams appearing in the two-loop amplitude are not recovered by the massification procedure described above.
 Accordingly, we do not include the real subprocess with four massive $b$ quarks entering at NNLO.
 We have verified that the latter contribution, which constitutes an estimate of the impact of the neglected diagrams, has a negligible effect in our results.
 The contribution of the two-loop virtual amplitude with massive $b$ quarks is computed in a dedicated C++ code~\cite{github} which is interfaced to \Matrix and uses \textsc{OpenLoops}, the \textsc{PentagonFunctions-cpp}~\cite{Chicherin:2021dyp} package and the amplitudes from Ref.~\cite{Abreu:2021asb}.

 \paragraph{Phenomenology.}

 We now move on to discussing the phenomenological impact of the NNLO corrections.
 We consider proton--proton collisions at the centre-of-mass energy \mbox{$\sqrt{s}=13.6$\,TeV} and focus on two different setups: i) $W b \bar b$ production in the inclusive phase space with no fiducial cuts applied and ii) $W b \bar b$ production within a fiducial region that closely resembles that considered in the ATLAS analysis of Ref.~\cite{ATLAS:2020fcp}, which is relevant for the associated production of a $W$ boson and a Higgs boson decaying into a $b \bar b$ pair.
 We compute the full process \mbox{$p p \rightarrow e^+ \nu_e b \bar b$}.
-A comparison with the results of Refs.~\cite{Hartanto:2022qhh,Hartanto:2022ypo}, obtained with massless $b$ quarks, is presented in the appendix.
+A comparison with the results of Refs.~\cite{Hartanto:2022qhh,Hartanto:2022ypo}, obtained with massless $b$ quarks, is presented in the Appendix.
 We find that the two results overlap within the respective uncertainty bands and that our systematic error is smaller than the ambiguities related to the use of the flavour anti-$k_t$ algorithm.
+In particular, we find our result very stable under a conservative variation of the physical value of the $b$-quark mass, whereas that of Ref.~\cite{Hartanto:2022ypo} is subject to a much larger uncertainty upon variation of the unphysical parameter characterising the flavour anti-$k_T$ algorithm.

 We use NNPDF3.0 LO PDFs~\cite{Ball:2012cx} with \mbox{$\alpha_s=0.118$} for LO predictions and NNPDF3.1 PDFs~\cite{NNPDF:2017mvq} NLO (NNLO) PDFs with \mbox{$\alpha_s=0.118$} for those at NLO (NNLO) through the LHAPDF interface~\cite{Buckley:2014ana}.
 We consistently adopt parton densities with \mbox{$n_f=4$} for our calculation.
 We employ the $G_\mu$ scheme with complex masses~\cite{Denner:1999gp} and the following electroweak (EW) input parameters: $G_F = 1.16638 \times 10^{-5}$\,GeV$^{-2}$, $m_W = 80.379$\,GeV, $\Gamma_W = 2.0855$\,GeV, $m_Z = 91.1876$\,GeV, $\Gamma_Z = 2.4952$\,GeV.
 We use a diagonal CKM matrix.
 We set the heavy-quark masses to \mbox{$m_t=173.3$\,GeV} and \mbox{$m_b=4.92$\,GeV} (if not stated otherwise), the latter corresponding to the value chosen in the NNPDF3.1 analysis.